zaproxy/zaproxy-website/site/content/blog/2015-11-02-zap-newsletter-2015-november/index.md

 ###  Revisit - Alpha

-Have you ever wanted to be able to browse an application you tested with ZAP at a specific time, perhaps when you dont have access to it, or after its been changed in some way?
+Have you ever wanted to be able to browse an application you tested with ZAP at a specific time, perhaps when you don't have access to it, or after it's been changed in some way?
 If so then this add-on is for you!
 The [add-on](/docs/desktop/addons/revisit/) allows you to instruct ZAP to return content from the ZAP history between specified dates rather than forwarding the requests to the site.
 This allows you to apparently browse and use a website that you no longer have access to.
 It also allows you to see what it looked like at between specific times, which is useful if the application has since changed.

 ##  New Features

-The following new features have been implemented are available in the weekly releases: <https://github.com/zaproxy/zaproxy/wiki/Downloads#zap-weekly>
+The following new features have been implemented are available in the [weekly](/download/#weekly) releases:

 ###  Updating Add-ons from the Command Line